markvincze/blog/content/posts/tiling-wm-for-windows.md

 Popular Linux desktop environments include [GNOME](https://en.wikipedia.org/wiki/GNOME), [KDE](https://en.wikipedia.org/wiki/KDE_Plasma) and [Xfce](https://en.wikipedia.org/wiki/Xfce), each being the defalt for some distributions, like GNOME for Ubuntu, KDE for openSUSE, and Xfce for Manjaro.

+And on Windows the desktop environment is called the [Windows shell](https://en.wikipedia.org/wiki/Windows_shell), although I haven't heard this name being explicitly used much before, since on Windows the GUI is typically considered an intrinsic part of the OS and not a standalone component.

 # Window Manager

 Desktop environments provide a fully fledged GUI suitable to be used by everyday non-technical users.
 A [Window manager](https://en.wikipedia.org/wiki/Window_manager) is a software controlling the placement of windows on the screen.
 A desktop environment typically includes a default window manager, for example GNOME uses [Mutter](https://mutter.gnome.org), and KDE uses [KWin](https://en.wikipedia.org/wiki/KWin) by default.